-Enrolled students are carried automatically by group accident insurance while they are attending classes, or participating in and while traveling directly to or from an activity sponsored by the college.
+Enrolled students are carried automatically by group accident insurance while they are attending classes, or participating in and while traveling directly to or from an activity sponsored by the College.
 Students may purchase a 24-hour accident and sickness insurance through this policy.
-Students who wish to inquire about health insurance should contact the Health Services Office, Lowe Building, room L-101.
+Students who wish to inquire about health insurance should contact the Health Services Office, Lowe Building, room L-101 or the office of the Dean of Student's L-287.